Quality Drainage Scoria used in construction

 Fertislise you Garden.
 Compost in wheelbarrow

-Composting is an age-old method of recycling organic materials such as leaves, kitchen scraps, and yard trimmings into a nutrient-rich soil amendment that can be used to enhance your garden soils.
-Composting in autumn has many benefits, particularly because the cooler temperatures are ideal for producing quality compost.
-Autumn is also a great time to start composting because you will have plenty of fall foliage and other plant material available to use in your compost pile.
+Composting is an age-old method of recycling organic materials.
+Natural materials such as leaves, kitchen scraps, and yard trimmings.
+This will turn into a nutrient-rich soil amendment that can be used to enhance your garden soils.
+Composting in autumn has many benefits.
+Cooler temperatures are ideal for producing quality compost.
+Autumn is also a great time to start composting.
+Plenty of fall foliage and other plant material is available to use in your compost pile.

 Advantages of Composting in Autumn

-One of the major advantages of composting in autumn is that the cooler temperatures are ideal for producing quality compost.
-The microorganisms that break down organic material – like bacteria and fungi – thrive in temperatures ranging from 12-25 degrees C, making autumn an optimal time for successful composting.
+Advantages of composting in autumn as the cooler temperatures are ideal for producing quality compost.
+The microorganisms that break down organic material – like bacteria and fungi – love the cooler temperature.
+They thrive in temperatures ranging from 12-25 degrees C. Which makes autumn an optimal time for successful composting.

-Additionally, cool weather means slower decomposition which allows more oxygen to reach the microbes, resulting in higher quality compost with rich nutrients.
+Additionally, cool weather means slower decomposition.
+More oxygen can reach the microbes, resulting in higher quality compost with rich nutrients.

-Another huge advantage to composting during autumn months is having plenty of fall foliage and other plant material available as feedstock for your pile.
-Autumn leaves are especially abundant this time of year and they contain a high level of carbon which is necessary ingredient when creating a balanced mix in your compost bin or pile.
-Other materials such as grass clippings and vegetable scraps can also be added to increase nitrogen levels needed for successful decomposition.
+Having plenty of fall foliage and other plant material available as feedstock for your pile is another advantage to composting during autumn months.
+Autumn leaves are especially abundant this time of year.
+They contain a high level of carbon which is necessary ingredient when creating a balanced mix in your compost bin or pile.
+Other materials such as grass clippings and vegetable scraps can also be added.
+This ill increase nitrogen levels needed for successful decomposition.

 Creating the Perfect Compost Pile

 The key to making quality compost is to ensure you are using the right materials in your pile and blending them in a balanced manner.
-When it comes to creating compost, there are two types of material that should be used: “green” (nitrogen rich) materials such as kitchen scraps or grass clippings, and “brown” (carbon rich) materials like leaves or wood chips.
-Both green and brown components should be added in equal parts for optimal decomposition as too much of one type can inhibit microbial activity and slow down the breakdown process.
+When it comes to creating compost, there are two types of material that should be used.
+“Green” (nitrogen rich) materials such as kitchen scraps or grass clippings, and “Brown” (carbon rich) materials like leaves or wood chips.
+Both green and brown components should be added in equal parts for optimal decomposition.
+Too much of one type can inhibit microbial activity and slow down the breakdown process.

 Ensuring you have enough nitrogen-rich material is also essential when creating a successful compost pile.
-For every 2 parts of carbon-rich material, add 1 part nitrogen-rich material such as food waste or manure to create an ideal balance for rapid decomposition.
+For every 2 parts of carbon-rich material, add 1 part nitrogen-rich material such as food waste or manure.
+Resulting in an ideal balance for rapid decomposition.

-Make sure all organic matter being added has been chopped up into small pieces which will speed up the rate at which it breaks down in your pile due to increased surface area available for microbes to work on.
+Next, chop up organic matter into small pieces.
+Speeding up the rate at which it breaks down in your pile due to increased surface area available for microbes to work on.

-Finally, adding moisture throughout the composting process will also help promote microbial activity by keeping temperatures higher than normal levels needed for effective decomposition.
+Finally, adding moisture throughout the composting process.
+Helping to promote microbial activity by keeping temperatures higher than normal levels needed for effective decomposition.

 Maintaining the Compost Pile